chadwhitacre/openpath/2024/distributing-funds/index.md

-Ten years ago I experimented with [a take-what-you-want (twyw) model](https://gratipay.news/sharing-our-take-what-you-want-story-911dad62ac32) for allocating funds to individuals within a high-trust Open Source project.
+Ten years ago I experimented with [a take-what-you-want (twyw) model](https://gratipay.news/sharing-our-take-what-you-want-story-911dad62ac32) for distributing funds to individuals within a high-trust Open Source project.
 In this scenario, each individual can see what others are taking.
 Based on that, they can decide for themselves what is fair for themselves to take.
 Given proper management, it can be [a fantastic way to optimize fairness without